 Cultivate Better Sleep Habits

-Americans as a whole are sorely lacking in sleep, which raises the risk for irresponsible driving, injuries and accidents, according to the National Sleep Foundation.
+Many Americans are sorely lacking in sleep, which raises the risk of work-related injuries among other things, according to the National Sleep Foundation.
 A lack of sleep also fuels emotional challenges, such as irritability, stress, depression and anxiety.

 Adopting better sleep habits is one of the cheapest ways to invest in your health.
 Aim to stick to a routine sleep schedule, turning in and waking up at similar times.
 Relaxing bedtime rituals, daily exercise, sleeping in a dark, comfortable setting and limiting caffeine can also help.